 This texting ban does not apply in the following circumstances:

 - If a driver is using a navigation device/system on their phone

 Soon Florida will be off the short list of states that still do not make texting a primary offense; This includes South Dakota, Ohio, and Nebraska.

-While this seems like the next logical step in reducing the number of motor-vehicle accidents caused by texting on the road, only time will tell if stricter laws will make a noticeable difference in distracted driving.
+This may seem like the next logical step in reducing the number of motor-vehicle accidents caused by texting on the road; However, only time will tell if stricter laws will make a noticeable difference in distracted driving.